1justingilmore/memdocs/memdocs/configmgr/core/plan-design/diagnostics/levels-of-diagnostic-usage-data-collection-1802.md

 - Count of collections that are selected to appear in Endpoint Protection dashboard

-- Count of Windows Defender Exploit Guard policies, deployments, and targeted clients
+- Count of Microsoft Defender Exploit Guard policies, deployments, and targeted clients

 - Endpoint Protection deployment errors, count of Endpoint Protection policy deployment error codes